Residents & Neighborhoods

 The Council works to foster cooperation among existing neighborhood associations, encourages the establishment of associations where none exist, and works closely within a cooperative way with government agencies and public and private organizations on behalf of the city’s residents.

 The Council also provides valuable participation opportunities for residents by working with city officials to foster grassroots information sharing between the city and its constituencies by organizing meetings and town hall events.

 While the council maintains a close working relationship with the City of St. Augustine, it is an independent not-for-profit organization wholly independent of the city.
 Additionally, each association sets its own boundaries and selects its own leadership.

-To learn more about the Neighborhood Council of St. Augustine or to determine if a particular address falls within the area of an affiliated neighborhood association, contact the council at email@example.com.
+To learn more about the Neighborhood Council of St. Augustine visit their website or contact the council at email@example.com.

 For details on current mobility issues and progress, visit our Mobility page.